Internet censorship in Iran: 2010s

 Following the 2009 election protests, Iran ratified the Computer Crimes Law (CCL) in 2010.
 The CCL established legal regulations for internet censorship.
-Notable provisions of the CCL include the following: Article 10, which effectively prohibits internet users and companies from using encryption or protecting data in a manner that would "deny access of authorized individuals to data, computer, and telecommunication systems"; Article 14, which criminalizes "producing, sending, publishing, distributing, saving or financially engaging in obscene content"; Article 21, which requires ISPs to maintain records of internet traffic data and the personal information of their Internet users; and Article 48, which requires Internet Service Providers to record data from telephone conversations over the internet.
+Notable provisions of the CCL include the following: Article 10, which effectively prohibits internet users and companies from using encryption or protecting data in a manner that would "deny access of authorized individuals to data, computer, and telecommunication systems"; Article 14, which criminalizes "producing, sending, publishing, distributing, saving or financially engaging in obscene content"; Article 21, which mandates ISPs to maintain records of internet traffic data and the personal information of their Internet users; and Article 48, which mandates ISPs to record data from telephone conversations over the internet.

 In April 2011, Ali Agha-Mohammadi, a senior official, announced the government had plans to launch a halal internet that would conform to Islamic values and provide government-approved services.
-The $6 billion project had been initially proposed in 2006, and would result in the creation of the National Information Network (NIN) (Habake-ye Melli-ye Ettela'at).
-The system would effectively completely disconnect the Iranian people from the outside world.
+The $6 billion project had been initially proposed in 2006, and would result in the creation of the National Information Network (NIN) (Shabake-ye Melli-ye Ettela'at).
+The system would completely disconnect the Iranian people from other parts of the world.
 Such a network, similar to one used by North Korea, would prevent unwanted information from outside of Iran from entering the closed system.
 The development of the closed system was hastened due to the Green Movement protests which began in June 2009 continuing into 2010, as well as the discovery of the Stuxnet Virus in June 2010.